 - Couples that need to perform PGD (Pre-implantation Diagnosis)

-It can be done in two ways depending on the case.
+This can be done in two ways, depending on the case.

-- ICSI: In this case, our biologists individually select each sperm and using a very precise technique, inject a sperm into each egg.
+- ICSI: In this case, our embryologist select individual sperm and, using a very precise technique, inject a sperm into each egg.

-After fertilization, the embryos remain in incubators that fully mimic the conditions under which the embryos would be found in the mother’s womb.
-Throughout the process, embryologists analyse their morphology and the number of cells to determine the quality of each embryo.
+After fertilisation, the embryos are grown in incubators that mimic, as much as possible, the conditions that an embryo would find in the woman’s uterus.
+During this entire process, the embryologists carefully monitor the embryos, analysing their morphology and number of cells, to determine the quality of each embryo.

-From the embryos that have reached the blastocyst stage, the best quality will be selected to be transferred to the maternal uterus.
-If there are more blastocysts of good quality, they will be vitrified to be used in subsequent cycles, if necessary, avoiding having to undergo ovarian stimulation again.
+From all the embryos that have reached blastocyst stage, the best quality one will be selected for transfer into the maternal uterus.
+If there are more good quality blastocysts, they will be frozen for use in any future cycles that may be necessary, to avoid having to undergo a further round of ovarian stimulation.

-In embryo transfer, a special catheter is used to deposit the selected embryo inside the uterus.
-This catheter will be guided thanks to an ultrasound that will allow us to ensure that the embryo is deposited in the perfect location of the uterus.
-It is a simple and painless procedure, performed on an outpatient basis and does not require sedation.
+A special catheter is used to transfer the selected embryo and place it into the uterus.
+This catheter will be guided by ultrasound, which allows us to place the embryo in the most suitable location in the uterus.
+It is a simple and painless procedure, performed on an outpatient basis and does not require any anaesthesia.
 After the transfer, the patient can return to her normal life.

 During the treatment you may have abdominal discomfort and a feeling of swelling, but the vast majority of patients can continue with their normal life.
 The only day that home rest is advised would be the day the egg collection, since this procedure requires the administration of sedation.
 The following day you can return to work with no problems whatsoever.